Topless Model Natalie Gauvreau Just Turned Instagram Into Cleavage And Mac And Cheese

 Natalie has 3.7 million Instagram followers.

 While many Instagram models follow upwards of 5,000 accounts, Natalie seems more selective.
 The 116 accounts Natalie follows don’t include any major Hollywood faces.
 No Kardashians are followed.
 Rather, Natalie opts to keep up with other models, lingerie brands, and the odd physician.
 Dr. Simon Ourian is followed.
 He is a cosmetic dermatologist.
-While this puts into question how natural Gauvreau’s assets are, fans don’t seem too fussed.
+While this puts into question how natural Gauvreau’s assets are, fans don’t seem too offended.

 Natalie has her own website.
 Posters seem to be the only available item for purchase.
-There is, however, the invite to be followed on Instagram.
+There is, however, the option to purchase an Instagram follow from her.
 Given Natalie’s popularity, one can only assume that this option receives a fair number of clicks.